-The series Model Home looks at the practice of staging “model” or “show” homes as a method for constructing representations of an idealized (upper)middle class.
+The series Model Home looks at the practice of staging “model” or “show” homes as a method for constructing representations of an idealized white (upper)middle class.
 Using Google Images as a virtual analog to the model home, the project mines a mass of product photography and advertising images to distill a “standard” domestic environment.

 Keeping up Appearances is an installation applying white privacy film to the gallery windows in the shape of clipping masks from a set of the image search results.
 The absent image/objects reference the ways that financial or domestic stability and class status is presented through cultural signifiers, sometimes at the cost of actual quality of living.